w3b3/w-b-dev/README.md

 # Notes to self:

+- [ ] MOVE OS-SPECIFIC INSTRUCTIONS TO INDIVIDUAL GISTS
-- Figure out a way to consistently backup (and restore once things go south), the notebook ubuntu drive
+- [ ] Figure out a way to consistently backup (and restore once things go south), the notebook ubuntu drive
-- Create script to automate environment generation, such as:
+- [ ] Create script to automate environment generation, such as:
     - [ ] `.zshrc` for custom theme, functions and etc
     - [ ] `.profile`
     - [ ] `.vimrc` to tweak vi